PhD in

 Stay abroad: 4 to 6 months stays at renowned research institutions

 Students are assigned two tutors (unibz and UniTrento) who support the integration phase and ideally take over the supervision later.
 The first six months of the programme provide basic knowledge of methods and theories in the field of responsible management in order to develop a common skill set among our doctoral students, regardless of their background.
 Depending on individual research interests, information and opportunities for specialist training will be provided.
 Ideally, a working paper will be completed by the end of the first year.
-At the beginning of September, a progress review takes place to ensure that the expected progress is being met and that the student can continue.
+Over the summer months, the first-year doctoral students have to develop a research proposal in close consultation with their supervisors, which they have to present to the Collegio in the first week of September.
+A positive review is a prerequisite for approval to continue the doctoral programme.

 The second year is used to further develop the specific research topic, to present initial results at conferences, to expand methodological and conceptual knowledge and, ideally, to develop a second working paper.
 Preferably, PhD students will already spend part of their external research stay at partner institutions.
-The academic year ends with the second progress review.
+The academic year ends with the second progress review / exam which again decides on the continuation of the PhD programme.

 The Faculty and Collegio members of both partner universities have close academic networks within their specific research areas, too numerous to list here.
 Our PhD programme benefits from the guidance and support of an Advisory Board of leading, internationally recognised colleagues from different countries and disciplines, which currently consists of the following members: